 9. Treatment with hormonal drugs.

-10. Preventive examination.
+10. Preventative examination.

-Is it possible to eat before and after the procedure
+Is it possible to eat before and after the procedure?

 How to dress